 Wedding planning is not just for the couple – it is for the parents too.
-The mother of the bride has a lot on her plate and takes on a lot of duties that brides may not realize.
+The mother of the bride has a lot on her plate and takes on a lot of duties that brides may not realise.
 While it may not be your special day, it is a day you want to remember and enjoy with your daughter and soon-to-be son-in-law.
 So, if you want to be the best mother of the bride possible, follow these top tips.

 Talk Money First